Peanuttown/nvim_config/README.md

 # Config for Neovim 🌸🌸🌸
+The repo has been discarded.

+Please use the new [repo] (https://github.com/pigfall/nvimc)